 Sea2City: Envisioning a resilient future for False Creek

-Happy Cities is excited to be part of one of the two design teams selected to participate in the City of Vancouver’s Sea2City Design Challenge.
+Happy Cities contributed to one of two design teams selected to participate in the City of Vancouver’s Sea2City Design Challenge.
+This work received a professional award from the American Society of Landscape Architects.

 Vancouver’s False Creek Sea Wall.
 Photo: Kyle Ryan / Unsplash